 Coat a medium sized bowl with a teaspoon of canola oil, and also coat a rubber spatula or rubber bench scraper.
 Use the coated scraper to scrape the dough from the paddle and the bowl and transfer the dough to the coated bowl.
 Cover the bowl with plastic wrap (not against the dough), and cover that with a clean kitchen towel.
 Set it aside in a warm place to rise until doubled in size, 90 minutes to 2 hours.

 Gently deflate the risen dough by gently scraping it down the sides of the bowl with the oiled spatula or bench scraper, folding it over on itself a few times.
 Cover the bowl again with the plastic and towel and set it aside in a warm place to rise again for one hour (I've increased this second rise from original) while the oven and pan heat up.

 Meanwhile, line a 9 x 13 x 2-inch quarter sheet pan with nonstick foil (this nonstick foil is key), or use an unlined 12-inch cast iron skillet (or enameled cast iron skillet or braiser).
 Place in the oven on the middle shelf and heat to 500°F for 30 minutes.

-When the dough is risen, remove the sheet pan from the oven and coat it with the remaining neutral oil.
-Use the oiled scraper or rubber spatula to scrape the dough from the bowl as you pour it into the hot sheet pan.
+When the dough is risen, remove the pan from the oven and coat it with the remaining neutral oil.
+Use the oiled scraper or rubber spatula to scrape the dough from the bowl as you pour it into the hot pan.
 Start at one short end of the sheet pan and fill it with the dough as you move the bowl along with the dough to the other end of the pan.
 Use your oiled fingers or the bench scraper to very gently push the dough into the corners of the pan.
 It won’t be perfect, and that’s fine.
 Less touching is better.
-Brush some of the oil taken from the corners of the pan (the dough pools the oil a touch in the corners) over the top of the dough.
+Brush some of the oil taken from the perimeter of the pan over the top of the dough.

-Reduce the oven temperature to 425°F., or 400°F convection.
-Bake the bread until it is deep golden brown, about 20 minutes or so.
+Reduce the oven temperature to 400°F., or 375°F convection.
+Bake the bread until it is deep golden brown, about 25 minutes or so.